rajat1997/Otto-Classification/README.md

 # Otto-Classification
-Otto Classification using supervised learning algortihms
+Otto Classification using supervised learning algorithms

 Algorithms used: